 The vision of ebbf is: contributing to a prosperous, just and sustainable civilization and we continuously help the exploration and connection of this goal with our daily actions and growing positive influence in our daily workplaces.
 Making change happen at the level of the individual, organizations and institutions.

 What makes this learning event series unique?
 The international spread, quality and passion of the group of like minded people who attend these events.
 The humble yet determined posture of learning of participants means that ebbf facilitates the context (theme) and content (speakers and discussions), but you will determine the outcome.

-ebbf is a learning community.
+ebbf is an open global learning community.
 What people value most in attending ebbf events are the meaningful conversations.
-Therefore we have reversed the way we develop the program: now, we started with the theme (at the centre of the conference).
-The second layer are the visitors, who come to have meaningful conversations around this team.
-The third layer are the speakers, learnshops, and action labs that gives us different perspectives on this theme.
-We will leave the event with a new process, a new tool for change that any of us can use in our own communities allowing us to spread those meaningful conversations and learning.
+We have therefore developed a program to make them the central part of the three-day experience.
+The second layer are the visitors, who come to have meaningful conversations around the theme of the event.
+The third layer are the speakers, learnshops, and action labs that give us different perspectives on this theme.
+We leave the event with a new process, a new tool for change, new connections that any of us can use in our own communities allowing us to spread those meaningful conversations and learning.

 During the event you will be introduced to the ebbf action lab process: an effective way to start those meaningful conversations your enjoyed during the event, in your local communities, leading to a cycle of action and reflection.
 Ultimately allowing you to create your own local learning communities.

 You can find out more about ebbf action labs on the dedicated ebbf webpage : stepping into action and contributing to a prosperous, just and sustainable civilization, one conversation, one action, one community at a time.